Ex-Saudi official claims damaging intel against crown prince

 Associated Press

-DUBAI, United Arab Emirates (AP) — A former senior Saudi security official who helped oversee joint U.S. counterterrorism efforts claimed in an interview with “60 Minutes” that the kingdom’s crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.
+DUBAI, United Arab Emirates (AP) — A former senior Saudi security official who helped oversee joint counter-terrorism efforts with the United States, claimed in an interview with “60 Minutes” that the kingdom’s crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.

 Saad al-Jabri did not provide evidence to the CBS News program, which aired Sunday.

-The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed boasted that he could kill King Abdullah.
-At the time, Prince Mohammed held no senior role in government but was serving as gatekeeper to his father’s royal court when his father was still heir to the throne.
+The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed bin Salman boasted that he could kill King Abdullah.
+At the time, Prince Mohammed held no senior role in government but was serving as gatekeeper to the royal court of his father, at the time still heir to the throne.
 King Salman ascended to the throne in January 2015 after his half-brother, King Abdullah, died of stated natural causes.

-Al-Jabri used the interview to warn Prince Mohammed bin Salman that he’s recorded a video that reveals even more royal secrets and some of the United States.
+Al-Jabri used the interview to warn Prince Mohammed that he has recorded a video that reveals even more royal secrets and some of the United States.
 A short, silent clip was shown to “60 Minutes” correspondent Scott Pelley.
 The video, al-Jabri said, could be released if he’s killed.

-Al-Jabri, 62, claims the crown prince will not rest until “he see me dead” because “he fears my information.”
-He described Prince Mohammed bin Salman as “a psychopath, killer.”
+Al-Jabri, 62, claims the crown prince will not rest until “he sees me dead” because “he fears my information.”
+He described Prince Mohammed as “a psychopath, killer.”

 The crown prince drew global outcry after it emerged that aides who worked for him had killed Saudi critic Jamal Khashoggi inside the Saudi Consulate in Turkey in October 2018.
 After recordings from inside the consulate were leaked by Turkish authorities, the Saudis claimed it had been an effort meant to forcibly bring Khashoggi back to the country, and that it went awry.
 The crown prince denied any knowledge of the operation, despite a U.S. intelligence assessment to the contrary.